List of NFL rivalries: Houston Texans vs. Tennessee Titans

 This rivalry matches the old team representing Houston (the Titans, as the Houston Oilers) against the new team (the Texans).
 Though the Titans dominated the series early on, the Texans have made it more competitive as of late.
 A notable moment involved Texans receiver Andre Johnson and Titans cornerback Cortland Finnegan getting into a brawl during a 2010 matchup.
-The Titans lead the series 23–19, as of the end of the 2022 season.
+The series is tied 24–24 as of the 2025 season.
 The two teams have never met in the playoffs.